 Your first appointment

-Once we have received a referral to our service for routine treatment, we will send you an appointment in the post along with a medical history form, a carers form, and a letter explaining that the first visit is for examination and treatment planning only.
+Once we have received a referral to our service for routine treatment, we will contact you to arrange an appointment, confirmation of this appointment will be sent to you in the post along with a medical history form, a carers form (if applicable), and a letter explaining that the first visit is for examination and treatment planning only.
 Please fill in the medical history form and the carer’s form if applicable and bring this to your first appointment.

 In Chard, our service shares a building with a general dental practice who are totally separate from our organisation.
 Their receptionists will be glad to take your name, and let our staff know that you have arrived, but they cannot deal with any paperwork or queries related to our service.
 Please sit and wait until our dental nurse is free to see you; the staff from Chard Dental Access Centre will answer any of your questions.

 You are entitled to the following at this initial appointment

 - A thorough examination of teeth and gums, including x-rays if necessary

 - An explanation of different treatment options, that will be tailored to your treatment needs